Los Angeles Rams: Seattle Seahawks

-The Rams' rivalry with the Seattle Seahawks came into existence in 2002 following the Seahawks’ relocation to the NFC West.
-The first notable matchup between the two clubs occurred in the 2004 NFC Wild card round when the Rams managed to defeat the Seahawks in Seattle 27–20 and currently hold the streak for the only two wins against the Seahawks at home during the postseason.
-Much of the intensity waned as the Rams declined in competition throughout the 2000s and early 2010s, but several notable matchups between the two clubs would still occur.
-Most Recently the rivalry has grown exponentially in animosity between the two clubs with notable moments of taunting or violence occurring.
+The Rams' rivalry with the Seattle Seahawks began after the Seahawks switched to the NFC West in 2002.
+The first notable matchup between the two clubs occurred in the 2004 NFC Wild card round when the Rams defeated the Seahawks in Seattle, 27–20.
+Much of the intensity waned as the Rams declined throughout the 2000s and early 2010s.
+The intensity of the rivalry found new life during the 2010s as Seattle's Legion Of Boom-era teams often clashed with the Rams' Mob Squad-era teams in a bitter fight for control of the division.
+Some divisional meetings saw random acts of violence on both sides.
+The teams have two Super Bowl wins and seven division titles since 2010.

-Following the Rams’ return to Los Angeles in 2016, and subsequent playoff success (most recently with A Super Bowl victory in 2022); the Rivalry has increased in intensity; especially as Seattle's Legion Of Boom era teams waned in competition.

-Tensions especially ran high during the 2021 Wild Card game following a widely publicized taunt from Safety Jamal Adams during a postgame conference after a tough win over the Rams during week 16.
-The Rams would go onto decimate the Seahawks in the wild card game, with cornerback Jalen Ramsey and quarterback Jared Goff expressing their satisfaction to get retribution following Adams' comments and cigar gesture.
+Tensions ran high during the 2021 Wild Card game following a widely publicized taunt by Seahawks safety Jamal Adams during a postgame conference after a tough win over the Rams during Week 16.
+The Rams beat the Seahawks in the Wild Card Game, with cornerback Jalen Ramsey and quarterback Jared Goff expressing their satisfaction.

-The Seahawks lead the series 27–24, but the Rams have won both playoff meetings.
+Currently, the series is tied 27–27, but the Rams have won both playoff meetings.